Skip to content

 An unbalanced antenna/feed arrangement is one where:

-• One terminal is intended to be at (or near) RF ground, or
+• One terminal is intended to be at or near an RF reference, or

 • One terminal is strongly tied to a counterpoise, radial system, mast, vehicle body, tower, or station structure as the return path.